Digitex: A Natural Culmination of My Betfair Trading Journey

 Ease of use and a matching engine that works under heavy strain sound so simple, right?
 Like they should be something we can just take for granted.
 But if you look at the majority of cryptocurrency exchanges that are out there right now, you can see for yourself how rare this level of quality actually is.

 The Digitex Futures exchange will stand head and shoulders above the rest.
 Our platform will be a well designed, easy to use, highly liquid exchange with a bulletproof matching engine that just works.
-We’re taking our inspiration from the trading platforms developed by the likes of CME and LIFFE, not the substandard crypto exchanges that dominate the current market.
+We’re taking our inspiration from the Betfair Trading platforms developed by the likes of CME and LIFFE, not the substandard crypto exchanges that dominate the current market.

 Thanks for sticking with us so far.
 I promise it will be worth the wait.